bmwiedemann/openSUSE/packages/c/ceph/README-checkin.txt

 Q. What is the pre_checkin.sh script?

-A. The "pre_checkin.sh" script generates ceph-test.spec from ceph.spec, and
+A. The "pre_checkin.sh" script generates ceph-test.spec from ceph.spec.
-ceph-test.changes from ceph.changes.

 Q. Should I run it before running checkin.sh?